HotPizzaYT/webcord/README.md

 # About this project
 WebCord comes with exciting features.

-• Manual refreshing
+• Automatic refreshing

+• Support emojis

 • Support for attached images

+• Viewing all your servers

 # ToDo list
-• Support emojis

 • Support files

 • Parse links

 • Support multiple images

-• Automatic refreshing

-• Viewing all your servers

 # For use at work/school